HarishDubbaka/Docker-k8s/Day02/Readme.md

-Docker Architecture and Components

-Docker Architecture

-Docker architecture involves several key components, each playing a vital role in the containerization process:

-Docker Client – Triggers interactions with the Docker Host.

-Docker Host – Runs a Docker daemon and a Docker registry.

-Docker Daemon – Runs inside the Docker Host and handles images and containers.

-Docker Registry – Stores Docker images.
-Docker Hub is a public registry, but private registries can also be set up.

-Docker Workflow

-The workflow of Docker components communicating with each other:

-A CLI (client) issues a build command to the Docker Host.
-The Docker daemon builds an image based on the client's inputs.
-This image is saved in the Docker registry (local or Docker Hub).

-The Docker daemon either creates a new image or pulls an existing image from the Docker registry.

-The daemon creates an instance of a Docker image.

-The client issues a run command, triggering the creation of a container which then executes.

-Docker Engine

-Docker Engine is the core component of the Docker system.
-It is open-source and enables containerization.

-Daemon Process (Server) – A background process responsible for managing images, containers, storage volumes, and networks.

-Client (CLI) – Provides commands to interact with the daemon.

-REST API – Used by the CLI and Docker daemon to communicate and execute instructions.

-Docker Image

-A Docker Image is the blueprint for containers.

-Images contain pre-installed software, are portable, and can be reused.

-They are created from Dockerfiles, which are text files containing instructions for building the image layer by layer.

-Images serve as templates for Docker containers.

-Docker Container

-Containers are instances of Docker images.

-Multiple containers can be created from a single image.

-Containers package application code, dependencies, binaries, and configuration to run applications efficiently.

-They are analogous to cargo containers: portable, manageable, and isolated.

-Docker Registry

-A repository used to store Docker images.

-Public Registries – Docker Hub, similar to GitHub for code.

-Private Registries – Organizations can host their own registries to store proprietary images securely.
+## 🏗️ Docker Architecture

+Docker architecture consists of several key components, each playing a vital role in the containerization process.

+### 🔹 Core Components

+- **Docker Client**
+  The Docker client is used by users to interact with Docker.
+It sends commands to the Docker Host.

+- **Docker Host**
+  The Docker Host runs the Docker daemon and is responsible for managing Docker images and containers.

+- **Docker Daemon (dockerd)**
+  The Docker daemon runs inside the Docker Host and handles building, running, and managing Docker images and containers.

+- **Docker Registry**
+  A Docker registry stores Docker images.
+Docker Hub is a public registry, but private registries can also be used.

+---

+## 🔄 Docker Workflow

+The following steps describe how Docker components communicate with each other:

+1. The **Docker CLI (Client)** issues a `docker build` command to the Docker Host.
+   The Docker daemon builds an image based on the instructions provided and stores it in a Docker registry (local or Docker Hub).

+2. The Docker daemon can either **create a new image** or **pull an existing image** from the Docker registry.

+3. The Docker daemon then **creates an instance of the Docker image**.

+4. When the client issues a `docker run` command, the daemon **creates and starts a container** from the image.

+This represents a simple and typical Docker workflow.

+---

+## ⚙️ Docker Engine

+Docker Engine is the **core component** of the Docker platform.
+It is open-source and enables containerization using a **client-server architecture**.

+Docker Engine includes:

+- **Docker Daemon**
+  A background service responsible for managing images, containers, volumes, and networks.

+- **Docker CLI (Client)**
+  A command-line interface used to communicate with the Docker daemon.

+- **REST API**
+  Allows the Docker CLI and daemon to communicate and exchange instructions.

+---

+## 📦 Docker Image

+A Docker image is a **template used to create containers**.

+- Images contain pre-installed software, libraries, and dependencies.
+- Images are portable and reusable.
+- You can use existing images from Docker Hub instead of building from scratch.

+Docker images are created using **Dockerfiles**, which contain step-by-step instructions for building the image layer by layer.

+---

+## 🧱 Docker Container

+Docker containers are the **running instances of Docker images**.

+- One image can create multiple containers.
+- Containers are lightweight, isolated, and fast.
+- Containers package application code, dependencies, and binaries together.

+Docker containers are similar to cargo containers: you can build, ship, run, stop, modify, or remove them easily without affecting other containers.

+---

+## 🗂️ Docker Registry

+A Docker registry is a **repository for storing Docker images**.

+- **Public Registry:** Docker Hub
+- **Private Registry:** Used by organizations to store proprietary images securely

+Registries make it easy to share, version, and deploy container images across environments.

+---